WHATS HOT

 How Does The Abortion Pill Terminate A ?

-During the first office visit for women who choose the abortion pill procedure, several tests are conducted in order to verify the pregnancy and check for any possible .
-These tests include a , urine dip stick test, test and abdominal and/or pelvic sonogram.
-These tests to determine the number of weeks the patient is, as well as check for any possible or health concerns.
+During the first office visit for women who choose the abortion pill procedure, several tests are conducted in order to verify the and check for any possible .
+These tests include a pregnancy test, urine dip stick test, test and abdominal and/or pelvic sonogram.
+These tests to determine the number of weeks the patient is, as well as check for any possible risks or concerns.

 Pregnancy counseling is meant to inform patients of the risks and benefits associated with terminating a pregnancy.
 It also allows counselors to assess whether patients are being coerced into making this .
 If patients express that they are being forced to terminate their pregnancy, our facilities will not perform the procedure.